WMCC conference sets stage for another round of India-China military commander talks

 India, China agree on 'early and complete' disengagement from eastern Ladakh: MEA

 The video conference of the Working Mechanism for Consultation and Coordination of India-China Border Affairs (WMCC) was attended by Naveen Srivastava who heads the East Asia Division at the MEA.
-The Chinese delegation was led by Hong Liang, the director general of the Department of Boundary and Oceanic Affairs at the Ministry of Foreign Affairs.
+The Chinese delegation was led by Hong Liang, the director-general of the Department of Boundary and Oceanic Affairs at the Ministry of Foreign Affairs.

 Both sides agreed that it was necessary to sincerely implement the understandings reached between the military commanders.
-Both sides also agreed that another round of military level talks should be held.
-The talks should focus on complete disengagement and de-escalation and also the restoration of peace and tranquility in the border areas, the MEA said in a press statement.
+Both sides also agreed that another round of military-level talks should be held.
+The talks should focus on complete disengagement and de-escalation and also the restoration of peace and tranquillity in the border areas, the MEA said in a press statement.

 The diplomats of the two sides agreed that "early and complete disengagement of the troops along the Line of Actual Control (LAC) and de-escalation from India-China border areas in accordance with bilateral agreement and protocols and full restoration of peace and tranquillity was essential for the smooth overall development of bilateral relations", the MEA also said.